angulardart/site-angulardart/src/angular/guide/template-syntax.md

 <div id="pipe"></div>
 ### The pipe operator ( <span class="syntax">|</span> )

-The result of an expression might require some transformation before you're ready to use it in a binding.
+The result of an expression might require some transformation before it's ready to use in a binding.
 For example, you might display a number as a currency, force text to uppercase, or filter a list and sort it.

 Angular [pipes](./pipes.html) are a good choice for small transformations such as these.